Section G: Personnel

 Policy Code: GBGCB

 Lead Department: Health Services

 Print Version (in PDF)

-It is the policy of the Tucson Unified School District to take reasonable and lawful measures to protect students and staff members from the transmission of communicable diseases.
+It is the policy of the Tucson Unified School District to take reasonable and lawful measures to protect the school community from the transmission of communicable diseases (see GBGCB-E1).
 The Superintendent is authorized to adopt such procedures as are necessary to implement this policy in a manner consistent with state and federal laws.

 Exclusion from School